oneoverzero/Brownian/TRAC.md

 ## WISH LIST

+ - _(nfn, 11/05/2012)_ Implement a mechanism to store messages for users who are away.
+   Use the "tell X about Y" interface and, if _Y_ is not online, store the message and send it to her when she comes back on.

  - _(nfn, 03/04/2012)_ Implement a URL collector module and give people access to it via the web.